 We work against acceptance criteria, sprint objectives, and strive to show the objectives achieved in each demo.
 This active participation in retrospectives allows us to grow together sprint after sprint.

-Contact us to learn more about Jalasoft's approach and how we can help you reach your goals.
+Contact us to learn more about how Jalasoft's nearshore agile development approach can enhance your process and how we can help you reach your goals.